 A router is a networking device that helps transfer data between networks of connected devices and the global internet network.
 You can’t configure your router to act as a firewall because it isn’t this device’s main function.
 However, there are several instances where routers provide an extra layer of protection for your system.
 We emphasise that even if you benefit from this extra layer, you must use the router beside an actual firewall on your device, whether a software firewall or a hardware one.

 Since a router works on rerouting data, it cannot reroute data that doesn’t have a designated destination.
-The device then scatters this data on the internet and prevents any possible harmful bits of data from reaching your device.
-You can configure your router to prevent outgoing types of data, which prevents your device from leaking sensitive data.
+The device then scatters this data on the Internet, preventing any harmful bits of data from reaching your device.
+You can configure your router to prevent outgoing data, which prevents your device from leaking sensitive data.

 Despite these two previous features, routers can’t prevent malicious traffic from reaching your device.
-This is due to the fact that routers transfer data to your device by request, meaning if you request data from a malicious website, the router will reroute this data to your device.
-Hence, you’ll be under a cyberattack.
+This is because routers transfer data to your device by request, meaning if you request data from a malicious website, the router will reroute this data to your device.
+Hence, you’ll be subject to a cyberattack.
 This differs from a firewall’s job because firewalls prevent malicious data from reaching your device, even if you’re the one who requested it.

-Choosing between a hardware firewall and a software firewall depends on your security settings and goals.
-Since each type of firewall has its benefits and shortcomings, you are the one who can decide which one better suits your needs.
+Choosing between a hardware and software firewall depends on your security settings and goals.
+Since each type of firewall has its benefits and shortcomings, you can decide which one better suits your needs.

-• Software firewalls work best with controlled environments; hence, they best suit individuals or even micro businesses where the employees use their own devices.
-Hardware firewalls are more comprehensive so they best suit mega corporations, medium-sized businesses and small businesses that need inclusive protection with less fuss.
+3. Software firewalls work best in controlled environments; hence, they best suit individuals or even micro businesses where the employees use their devices.
+Hardware firewalls are more comprehensive, so they best suit mega corporations, medium-sized businesses, and small businesses that need inclusive protection with less fuss.

-In order to choose the best suitable firewall for your device or business, you need to check the agent’s security settings, the network size it can protect, how easy it is to configure and use, the available customer support methods, its compatibility with operating systems and efficiency in blocking threats.
-On your end, you will need to review your budget, preferences and your business’s security needs and expectations.
+To choose the best firewall for your device or business, you need to check the agent’s security settings, the network size it can protect, how easy it is to configure and use, the available customer support methods, its compatibility with operating systems, and its efficiency in blocking threats.
+You will also need to review your budget, preferences, and your business’s security needs and expectations.

-As we’ve discussed above, hardware firewall proved to be more effective cost-efficient and offers better protection to businesses than software firewall.
-We’ve scanned the market to bring you the best hardware firewall for your small business.
+As we’ve discussed above, hardware firewalls proved to be more effective and cost-efficient and offer better protection to businesses than software firewalls.
+We’ve scanned the market for the best hardware firewall for your small business.

 Protectli Vault